v-cakoll/docs.it-it/docs/framework/windows-workflow-foundation/how-to-update-the-definition-of-a-running-workflow-instance.md

         // Create the XamlXmlReaderSettings.
         XamlXmlReaderSettings readerSettings = new XamlXmlReaderSettings()
         {
-            // In the XAML the "local" namespace referes to artifacts that come from
+            // In the XAML the "local" namespace refers to artifacts that come from
             // the same project as the XAML.
 When loading XAML if the currently executing
             // assembly is not the same assembly that was referred to as "local" in the XAML
             // LocalAssembly must be set to the assembly containing the artifacts.